yak-toto/yak-server/README.md

 ### Database

 Install and start mysql server on port 3306.
 Add a database named `yak_toto`.
 In root folder, create a dotenv file named `.env` and fill your MySQL user name, password and database.
-When backend start, this configuration is automaticaly loaded.
+When backend start, this configuration is automatically loaded.

 ```text
 MYSQL_USER_NAME=my_user_name